 This key facts covers Charles's Attempts at Tolerance within Religious Settlement for GCSE History.
-Revise Religious Settlement in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Religious Settlement in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 5 of 15 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 📌 Charles's Attempts at Tolerance